-Intel's Sandy Bridge-based Core i7 processors spoiled enthusiasts with the ease at which they could hit 5 GHz using air cooling.
+Intel's Sandy Bridge-based Core i7 processors spoiled enthusiasts with the ease at which they could hit 5 GHz with CPU overclocking using air cooling.
 Sadly, these CPUs weren't well-suited for extreme overclocking, and we were never able to push past 6 GHz under liquid nitrogen.

 Ivy Bridge saw Intel selling Core i7s that were less amenable to traditional overclocking efforts, but much more receptive to extreme measures.
 Record-setting efforts saw them break the 7 GHz threshold.

 The sixth generation of Core i7 (Skylake) demonstrated the best efficiency in a CPU yet.

 Now imagine a processor that overclocks like Sandy Bridge under air cooling, like Ivy Bridge with the help of liquid nitrogen, and with Skylake's efficiency.
 Could that be Kaby Lake?
 We're going to find out.

 For this little experiment, we're using one of the latest motherboards to land in our French lab: MSI's Z270X XPower Gaming Titanium.

 Of course, processors are subject to the silicon lottery's uncertainties, so we obtained multiple samples.
 You'll see that the spread in what's possible is large indeed.

 Quite simply, de-lidding is the process of removing the integrated heat spreader that typically sits atop your CPU.
 The primary function of the IHS is to protect the die underneath, but by adding this shield between the fragile silicon and bulky heat sink, thermal transfer is restricted somewhat.

 Although de-lidding was once considered an extreme measure reserved for the most hardcore enthusiasts, the process became more popular when it became clear that Intel's Haswell-based CPUs ran hot, in part due to a different thermal interface material between the die and IHS.